Geogith/Mapping-Earthquakes/README.md

 # leaflet-challenge

-Import & Visualize the Data
+Import & Visualize an Earthquake data set:

 Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.